laserpants/trombone/docs/authentication.rst

     $ ./keyadmin.sh register my_application

-After registering an application, it should appear in the client list with its key.
+A token is generated for the new client using ``encode(digest(random()::text, 'sha1'), 'hex')``.
+After registering an application, it appears in the client list with its new key.

 ::